SukandVM/ZolabzBot/README.md

-# AI Interview Bot Backend — Team Onboarding & Setup Guide
+# AI Interview Bot Backend - OpenCV Development Pipeline

-Welcome to the **AI Interview Bot Backend** project!
-This document will help every team member set up the development environment, follow the collaboration workflow, and start contributing immediately.
+Welcome to the **AI Interview Bot Backend** OpenCV Development pipeline!
+This document will guide new users on how to install and run this bot locally step by step.

 ---